-There is no other form of tenure in the conservation reserve other than legal agreements with the registered native fur trappers and the bear management area operator.
+There are no other forms of tenure in the conservation reserve other than legal agreements with registered trappers, bear management area operators and baitfish licensees.

 Traditional uses within the conservation reserve will continue to be permitted; however, the goal will be to resolve conflicts regarding incompatibility between uses and to ensure that identified values are adequately protected.
-Existing uses are as defined in Section 5.1.1(e).
+Existing uses are as defined in Section 5.2 a).